HomeEnterprise ITData CenterBudget 2020: Govt should encourage setting up data centres in India, says Newgen MD Diwakar Nigam

 Preferred Source of Google

 According to Nigam, the Indian IT sector provides significant opportunities for growth.
-The government can further incentivize organizations creating software intellectual property through exemption on IT exports.
-“We expect that the government would bring in more business-friendly policies and take steps to reduce regulatory compliance, thereby creating a holistic environment for ease of doing business,” he added.
+The government can further incentivize organizations creating software intellectual property through tax exemption on IT exports.
+“We expect that the government would bring in more -friendly policies and take steps to reduce regulatory compliance, thereby creating a holistic environment for ,” he added.

 Advertisement